Nonlinear flows and rigidity results on compact manifolds: Proofs

-thus proving that $\nrm vp\ge1$.
-As a special case, we get that if $v$ is an optimal function for~\eqref{Ineq:Interp}, then we can assume that $\nrm vp=1$ with no restriction and if $u$ is the solution of~\eqref{flow} with initial datum $v^{1/\beta}$, then
+Hence, for any $\lambda\le\Lambda_\star$, this proves that $\mathcal F[u]$ is non-negative for any $u$, \emph{i.e.}, that \eqref{Ineq:Interp} holds.
+It remains to consider the case $\lambda=\Lambda_\star<\lambda_1$, for which we do not have a rigidity result.
+Let us prove that optimal functions in \eqref{Ineq:Interp}, that is, functions for which the inequality becomes an equality, are all constants.
+Let~$v$ be an optimal function for~\eqref{Ineq:Interp}.
+We can assume that $\nrm vp=1$ with no restriction and if $u$ is the solution of~\eqref{flow} with initial datum $v^{1/\beta}$, then